 Principle #3 Assume variability; preserve options

 By default, designing systems and software is an uncertain exercise.
-This principle is addresses this by bringing in the concept of set based design, which calls for retaining multiple requirements and design options for a longer period in the development cycle.
-Set based design also relies on empirical data to narrow the focus on the final design option further in process.
+This principle addresses uncertainty by bringing in the concept of set-based design, which calls for retaining multiple requirements and design options for a longer period in the development cycle.
+The set-based design also relies on empirical data to narrow the focus on the final design option further in the process.

-Set-based design helps inform decision making during times of uncertainty by identifying the options and intended outcomes, much like a strategic bet.
-The concept of integrating “learning milestones”, which refer to a deadline for decision, is instrumental to set-based design.
+Set-based design helps inform decision-making during times of uncertainty by identifying the options and intended outcomes, much like a strategic bet.
+The concept of integrating “learning milestones”, which refers to a deadline for a decision, is instrumental to set-based design.
 The more teams learn over time, the more choices they can eliminate.
 The more choices they eliminate, the easier it is to identify the best path forward and produce the best possible outcome for customers.

 Principle #4 Build incrementally with fast, integrated learning cycles

 Similar to Principle #3, this principle addresses risk and uncertainty through learning milestones.
 It is not enough for each component part of the system to prove functional, the whole system must be considered to assess the feasibility of the current design choices.
 Integration points must be planned on a regular cadence to accelerate faster learning cycles.
 These integration points are an example of Walter A Shewhart’s plan-do-check-adjust cycle, a framework for continuous quality improvement and mechanism for controlling the variability of development.
 Shewart's work and the work he inspired are often within SAFe.

 Principle #5 Base milestones on objective evaluation of working systems